 I follow all the rules, but my measurement accuracy is still low.
 What do I do?

 One possible reason for low measurement accuracy is arrhythmia.
 If you have arrhythmia and are taking a measurement during an arrhythmia episode, the accuracy may be low.
-Arrhythmia affects your regulatory systems — the sympathetic and parasympathetic parts of your autonomic nervous system, and they impact your heart’s work and your heart rate variability.
-In this case, our algorithm can’t accurately analyze your body’s state.
+Arrhythmia affects your heart’s work and your heart rate variability.
+In this case, our algorithm can’t accurately analyze the state of your autonomic nervous system, or the balance of its sympathetic and parasympathetic parts, so it can't gauge your body’s state either.

 If you take camera measurements, it can sometimes happen that you follow all the rules, but the accuracy is still low.
 In this case, try the following tips: